 Describe your efforts in designing courses, delivering instruction, and evaluating student learning.
 In your discussion, consider your strategies and performance in areas such as:

-Establishing and helping students meet high expectations, goals, and standards

-Providing feedback and enabling student improvement

-Measuring learning through assessments

-Using instructional methods and styles to promote student engagement and competency
+Developing a plan of instruction that responds to the needs of the students, your teaching style, the goals of the course, and the nature of the subject matter;

+Providing students with frequent, timely assessment of and clear feedback about their performance;

+Developing methods that fairly and accurately assess students’ progress in achieving the stated learning outcomes/objectives;

+Assessing instructional and other student-facing materials to determine the extent to which they are inclusive of diverse voices and experiences and improves them according to assessment results;

-Incorporating technology, including college required technology
+Incorporating technology, including college required technology;

-Designing, revising, or reimagining course(s), content, or approaches.
+Designing, revising, or reimagining course(s), selecting and organizing materials based on discipline-specific course outcomes/objective and general education learning outcomes..

 Part 2: Student Retention and Success

-Include and comment on college-supplied documentation of retention and success for each section you have taught during the evaluation cycle.

-If any of the following applies, please:

-Include and comment on any additional college-supplied documentation of measures relative to student success other than individual course success and retention data.
+Include and comment on college-supplied and other data on student success, satisfaction, and retention, peer, and supervisor feedback, and regular self-evaluation.

-Comment on any other feedback received from employers of students, subsequent academic institutions, licensing or certification bodies, or other groups or individuals as relevant.
+Comment on any other feedback received from employers of students, subsequent academic institutions, licensing or certification bodies, or other groups or individuals if relevant.

 Comment on any other feedback received from faculty, administrators, or other members of the Santa Fe College academic community.

+Comment on efforts to recognize inclusivity, diverse voices, and experiences.

 Part 3: Subject Matter Knowledge/Professional Development